charlsgao/Word-Smash-in/README.md

 2. Once you download the files, double click on "Word Smash'in.xcodeproj", Xcode will be lunched automatically.

 3. Click the file "stagePage.m" on the left hand side, the constant boolean variable "TEST_MODE" by default is set to be "true" which indicates the game is currently running under automatic test mode.
-Change this variable to ture so that the game is playable.
+Change this variable to false so that the game is playable.